Report: Coal’s tipping point near, but climate goals are not

 A drop in new construction would bolster international efforts to move away from the cheap and widely available fuel.
 Coal accounted for about 70 percent of worldwide power sector emissions of the greenhouse gas carbon dioxide in 2016, according to the International Energy Agency estimates.

-Yet the authors of Wednesday’s reports and independent analysts agree the pace of decline is still too slow to meet the goals of the Paris climate accord.
+Yet the authors of Wednesday’s report and independent analysts agree the pace of decline is still too slow to meet the goals of the Paris climate accord.
 The 2015 agreement was intended to fend off the worst effects of climate change by holding global temperature increases to no more than 2 degrees centigrade (3.6 degrees Fahrenheit).

-“There is no way that we see right now that you can hold to a two-degree centigrade limit like scientists want us to if coal is in the mix,” Any Roberts said, global coal research director for the consulting firm Wood Mackenzie.
+“There is no way that we see right now that you can hold to a two-degree centigrade limit like scientists want us to if coal is in the mix,” said Andy Roberts, global coal research director for the consulting firm Wood Mackenzie.
 “The wild card in all that is the research dollars being spent in renewable energy…That could be a game changer.”

 In the U.S., President Donald Trump’s vociferous promotion of coal has had at best a modest impact on the industry.
 Wednesday’s report noted that the U.S. currently has no new coal plants under construction.

-Note: This story has been corrected to reflect the accurate spelling of Andy Roberts’ first name.